KhronosGroup/glTF/specification/2.0/README.md

 * **`JOINTS_0`**: `UNSIGNED_BYTE` or `UNSIGNED_SHORT`
 * **`WEIGHTS_0`**: `FLOAT`, or normalized `UNSIGNED_BYTE`, or normalized `UNSIGNED_SHORT`

+The joint weights for each vertex must be >= 0, sorted in descending order, and normalized to have a linear sum of one.
+No joint may have more than one non-zero weight for a given vertex.

 #### Joint Hierarchy

 The joint hierarchy used for controlling skinned mesh pose is simply the glTF node hierarchy, with each node designated as a joint.
 The following example defines a joint hierarchy of two joints.